What is Controlled Unclassified Information or CUI?

 Simply stated, controlled unclassified information (CUI) is information held by the federal government which is sensitive but unclassified.

 Federal contractors routinely process, store, and transmit sensitive federal information in their systems to support the delivery of essential products and services to federal agencies.
-In 2010, an executive order and subsequent regulations were put into place to safeguard this information.
-If you like reading federal executive orders, here is the link: Controlled Unclassified Information
+In 2010, an executive order and subsequent regulations were put into place to safeguard this information with new controlled unclassified information (CUI) requirements.
+If you like reading federal executive orders, click the link to read more.

 CUI Compliance is essentially being able to pass an audit when measured against NIST 800-171.
 It encompasses the protection of sensitive federal information that resides on nonfederal systems and organizations.
 Failure to comply with these security protocols can directly impact the ability of the federal government to successfully carry out its designated missions and business operations, including those missions and functions related to the critical infrastructure.